SmartterHealth/Virtual-Rounding/v2/README.md

 Once it's been at least 3 hours since you've created the room accounts, you can run the Flow to create all the meeting links.
 Ideally, wait at least 24 hours.
 This is to ensure the Teams Policies properly apply to the room accounts before a meeting is created.

 ## Meeting Bot
 This section covering the meeting bot is _draft_, and we recommend reaching out to your Microsoft Partner or account team for assistance with this.
-We will finalize this section over the next 48 hours as we continue to build.

 A meeting bot can be used to get around the 30 minute timeout issue mentioned in the changelog at the top of this page.
 The meeting bot will sit in each meeting and serve as a second meeting participant to avoid the 30 minute timeout (which starts as soon as a meeting is down to one participant).
 The bot is subject to the same 30 minute and 24 hour timeouts that standard accounts have.
 Therefore, it is crucial that patient device not hang up the meeting, as that would leave the bot as the lone participant in the meeting, starting the 30 minute timer.
 The meeting bot is joined into a meeting using a Graph API call, which can be automated using Power Automate or PowerShell to ensure it rejoins every 24 hours, and potentially sooner depending on your needs.
 The below will outline the basics of the bot setup process.
 Ensure you have updated your Azure AD App Registration with the newly added API permissions before starting.